realparmesan/Noah-Website/content/posts/2020-season-game-5.md

 >It's not in the way you say you care

-Half time came about with both the wind and the sun with the frothers for the second half.
+Half time came about with both the wind and the sun with the Frothers for the second half.
 This advantage was non-existent however and V Wel got two quick goals.

 >It's not in the way you've been treating my friends

-Frothers were knocking for the rest of the match but just couldn't get into their groove.
+The Frothers were knocking for the rest of the match but just couldn't get into their groove.

-It's back to the drawing board to find the boys best formation, but some strong performances underpin the potential of the team
+It's back to the drawing board to find the boys best formation, but some strong performances underpin the potential of the team.

+Hold the line

 >Hold the line
 >Love isn't always on time